eulafullerton/Eula_Portfolio/projects/foreign-born-employment/README.md

 # Predicting Employment Status Among Foreign-Born Individuals

 ## Overview
-This project analyzes demographic and socioeconomic predictors of employment among foreign-born individuals in the United States.
+This project analyzes demographic and socioeconomic predictors of employment among foreign-born individuals in the United States using American Community Survey (ACS) data.

-## Data
+## Dataset
-2024 American Community Survey (ACS) microdata accessed through IPUMS.
+The dataset used was the **2024 ACS Public Use Microdata Sample (IPUMS)**.

+The analysis focused on foreign-born individuals aged 18–64.

+Key variables included:

+- Education level
+- English proficiency
+- Years in the United States
+- Sex
+- Age

+The outcome variable was **employment status during the survey reference week**.

 ## Methods
-Logistic regression models were used to estimate the probability of employment.
-Class-weighted models were also evaluated to address class imbalance.
+A logistic regression model was used to predict employment status.

+Two models were evaluated:

+- Baseline logistic regression
+- Class-weighted logistic regression to address class imbalance

+Model performance was evaluated using:

+- Accuracy
+- Precision
+- Recall
+- F1-score

-## Key Findings
+## Results
+The baseline model achieved strong overall accuracy but performed poorly identifying not-employed individuals.
+Applying class weights improved recall for the minority class.

+The strongest predictors of employment were:

+- Education level
-Education level and years in the United States were strong predictors of employment outcomes among foreign-born individuals.
+- Years in the United States

+## Tools
+Python, pandas, scikit-learn